Petahhh/petahhh.github.io/about.md

 Hello!

-I'm a web developer at [Scholars Portal](http://scholarsportal.info/), an office of [OCUL](http://www.ocul.on.ca/) housed at [U of T](http://www.utoronto.ca/).
-I work on our instance of [Openstack Swift](http://docs.openstack.org/developer/swift/), a cloud storage for Ontario University Libraries.
+I'm a software engineer at [Pivotal Labs](http://pivotal.io/).
+I work on bringing GemFire to Pivotal Cloud Foundry.